Bachelor Health Admin Programs in Missouri

 Working With Your Bachelor’s in Health Administration in Missouri

 Throughout Missouri, growth in medical management is on par with national growth.
-O*Net reports that the average salary for a Missouri medical manager is $83,900 per year.
-By the year 2022, O*Net anticipates a 14% increase in job openings.
+The average salary for a Missouri medical manager is $112,500.
+Between 2018 and 2028 job openings are projected to increase by 17 percent.

 You may have the chance to participate in a range of networking events and training events as a health care administrator.
 In this state, medical managers can join the Medical Group Management Association of Missouri to meet up with other managers and learn more about their industry.